 Not Currently on View

-In a rather literal reference to the Bretons' close ties to nature, Bernard uses the same curving forms to define the women, the hay, the trees, and the cloud.
-His complex pattern could be read as an abstract image.
+In a rather witty allusion to the Bretons’ close ties to nature, Bernard uses the same curving forms to define the women, the hay, the trees, and the clouds.
+His complex pattern can be read as an arrangement of rounded, abstract forms.

 Bernard’s hand-coloring of this print makes it more legible, distinguishing the laborers from the mounds of hay and the lush foliage.
 The blue tone at center left reveals the presence of a Breton cottage tucked into the rolling hills.

 The thick blue wash of the women’s dresses has the dry look of pastel and adds surface texture to this impression.